 This is an invaluable feature for those who want extra protection for their important data.
 Some NAS devices have a function that will run automatic data backups straight to a hard drive built into the NAS.
 Although it isn’t an absolute necessity, this feature is a nice addition that will give you extra confidence that your data is being protected on every level.
 However, as stated earlier, for even more peace of mind, it’s wise to back up the data on a NAS device to a separate remote location, such as a cloud server or external drive.

 As with any of your computers, automatic online backup is available for your NAS devices.
-These are generally subscription services which you pay for on a monthly or annual basis.
+These are generally subscription services that you pay for on a monthly or annual basis.
 The price is determined by the amount of data you will need to store.
 This backup feature is a must for anyone wanting to protect their valuable files housed on their NAS device.

 NAS devices in relative terms are not inexpensive.
 That being said, considering the important role they play in protecting your data, it’s well worth the cost.
 Furthermore, you still have a number of price options from which to choose, so shop around and decide which features you want to pay for and which you can do without.